Diversity and transparency of funding

 Africa Check is a non-profit organisation, headquartered in South Africa as a non-profit trust, registration number IT000728/2015(C).
 It is registered as the Africa Check Foundation in Kenya and operates in Nigeria and Senegal through representative offices.

 Founded in London in 2012 as a Community Interest Company, control of the organisation passed to the South Africa-registered trust at the start of 2019.
 Information on our accounts from 2012 to 2018 accounts is available on the UK Companies House website.
-Our 2019 accounts will be published in South Africa.
+From 2019 our accounts are published in South Africa.

 We launched in 2012 with just one funder, the Vienna-based International Press Institute.
 Our commitment since then has been to increase and diversify the number of our financial supporters, to ensure no donor has a controlling influence.

-We are also grateful to the Journalism Department of the University of the Witwatersrand in Johannesburg, the EJICOM journalism school in Dakar for the continued support in hosting our teams in South Africa and Senegal.
+We are also grateful to the Journalism Department of the University of the Witwatersrand in Johannesburg and the EJICOM journalism school in Dakar for the continued support in hosting our teams in South Africa and Senegal.

 Putting Africa Check on track for the future